-Students will also visit Monteverde, a city in the cloud forest.
-While there, planned activities include learning about the Quaker community that lives there and visits to bilingual schools in the community.
+Students may also visit Monteverde, a city in the cloud forest.
+While there, planned activities may also include learning about the Quaker community that lives there and visits to bilingual schools in the community.
 Students will also have time to explore the community.

 Eligibility To Study In Costa Rica

-Each fall semester, approximately 20 students who have been admitted to the KU School of Education are selected to participate in this study abroad experience the following summer semester.
-Open to KU undergraduate and graduate students.
+Each fall semester, approximately 20 students are selected to participate in this study abroad experience the following summer semester.
+Open to KU (and non-KU) undergraduate and graduate students.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.